ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli getwalletinfo b2e15d0d7a0c94e4e2ce0fe6e8691b9e451377f6e46e8045a86f7c4b5d4f0f23
 ~~~~

 One of the main features of Elements is the ability to issue your own assets.
+We'll do this next and then look at the details using some of the commands we've already used.

-There is nothing inherently different between assets in the way they are handled within the Elements protocol.
-We'll do this now and then look at the details using some of the commands we"ve already used.
+#### Note: There is nothing inherently different between assets in the way they are handled within the Elements protocol.

 Run the following to issue a quantity of 100 of a new asset.

 ~~~~
 ISSUE=$(e1-cli issueasset 100 1)
 ~~~~

-That will create a new asset type, an initial supply of 100 and also 1 "reissuance token".
+That will create a new asset type, an initial supply of 100 and also 1 **reissuance token**.
 The reissuance token is used to prove authority to reissue more of the asset at a later date.
 We have issued one such token in the command above.
 The token is transferable and you can initially create as many as you think you will need based upon how many of the network participants will need to perform this duty.
-The token is used to provide proof that any transaction that creates new amounts of the asset were done so by someone holding such a token.
-We'll look at this more later.
+The token is used to provide proof that any transactions that create new amounts of the asset were sent by someone holding the required authority.
+Each asset has its own reissuance token.
+We'll look at this in more detail later.

-##### NOTE: When you issue the reissuance token like this you are actually issuing 100,000,000 of them.
-This is because they are also divisible like every other asset on Elements.
+##### NOTE: When you create the reissuance token as above, where the amount was "1", you are actually creating 100,000,000 of them when measured in their smallest denomination.
+This is because they are divisible like every other asset on Elements.
+The "1" is little more than a user interface concession.
 For ease of readability we will refer to this issuance as "one token".

-We have stored the returned data from the issuance command in a variable ("ISSUE") which we'll pull the hex of the new asset from, storing it in another variable ("ASSET").
-We'll also store the "token" value (which we'll explain and use later) and the "txid" and "vin" of the issuance which will be used when we try and unblind the issuing transaction shortly.
+We have stored all of the returned data from the issuance command in a variable named "ISSUE", which we'll pull the hex of the new asset from, storing that value in another variable named "ASSET".
+We'll also store the "token" value (which we'll explain and use later) and the "txid" and "vin" of the issuance, which will be used when we try and unblind the issuing transaction shortly.

-In order to do this we can use a tool called "jq" (which we installed as part of the dependencies earlier) to strip out and store only the parts returned and stored in "ISSUE" that we are interested in:
+In order to do this we can use a tool called [jq](https://stedolan.github.io/jq/) (which we installed as part of the tutorial dependencies) to strip out and store only the parts returned and saved within "ISSUE" that we are interested in:

 ~~~~
 ASSET=$(echo $ISSUE | jq '.asset' | tr -d '"')